I’ve Tried Sly… Time to Get Crazy…

 The War Memorial Tower on Fox Hill, Vernon

-Multiple Failed Visits
+Multiple Failed Visits I Did It!

 I’m admitting defeat.